Gordon999/PiUSBCamera/README.md

 Click on image to restore camera default settings

-Should detect the USB camera, or a pi camera, and set the appropriate control buttons.
+Should detect the USB camera, or a pi camera (not using BULLSEYE), and set the appropriate control buttons.

 Requires opencv installed, use  sudo apt-get install python3-opencv